-NAHIC: The National Adolescent and Young Adult Health Information Center is a combination of two organizations housed within the University of California, San Francisco: The National Adolescent Health Information and Innovation Center (NAHIIC) and the Public Policy Analysis and Education Center for Adolescent and Young Adult Health (The Policy Center).
+NAHIC: The National Adolescent and Young Adult Health Information Center is based within the University of California, San Francisco’s Division of Adolescent and Young Adult Medicine, Department of Pediatrics and the Philip R. Lee Institute for Health Policy Studies.

-NAHIIC was honored as the 2006 recipient of the Society for Adolescent Medicine’s Millar Award for Innovative Approaches to Adolescent Health Care.
+NAHIC was honored as the 2006 recipient of the Society for Adolescent Medicine’s Millar Award for Innovative Approaches to Adolescent Health Care.

 In September 2014, MCHB awarded UCSF funding for two new projects to be carried out by NAHIC.

 - The Adolescent and Young Adult Health National Resource Center (AYAH-NRC).
 The overall goal of the center is to:

 Promote adolescent and young adult health by strengthening the abilities of State Title V MCH Programs, as well as public health and clinical health professionals, to better serve these populations (ages 10-25).